andy-chung/spring-mysql/README.md

 1. uses spring data JPA hibernate to access database
 1. update pom.xml to include mariadb connector mariadb-java-client, yet keeping mysql connector.
 1. update application.properties for localhost mariadb connection details.
-1. No front end UI. it is used as http end points and writing and reading database.
+1. No front end UI. it is used as http end points for writing and reading database.